Employer in Administration - Are you aware of your rights?

 There are some crumbs of comfort for employees that find themselves in a worrying situation such as an employer in administration.
 Whilst a company goes into administration, the administrators will try to sell the business as a going concern to a third-party buyer.
 If a sale takes place, the new employer will take on the staff of the business that had been in administration.
-However, if no buyer can be found, a company in administration will become insolvent and the likely result will be that all employees will be made redundant.
+However, if no buyer can be found, a company in administration will become insolvent and the likely result of this will be that all employees will be made redundant.

-The law requires that a business contemplating making redundancies of 20 or more staff at one location must carry out an enhanced consultation procedure in good time before any redundancies.
+The law requires that a business contemplating making redundancies of 20 or more staff at one location must carry out an enhanced consultation procedure in good time before any redundancies are made.

 But what happens when the first time the workforce hear of the problems is when they are summoned to a meeting by administrators, liquidators, or ACAS, and told that the business has ceased trading with immediate effect and the vast majority of staff are no longer employed?